Water Meter Data Collection Stations

 Conditional Use Permit Process

-The City is conducting early outreach to properties within 300 feet of the proposed sites to inform them about the installations and upcoming permitting process.
+Before applying for permits for the three remaining base station locations, the City will conduct early outreach to properties within 300 feet of the proposed sites to inform them about the installations and upcoming permitting process.

-Each installation will require the approval of a Conditional Use Permit, which will authorize the use of this equipment as an essential public facility.
-Once the permitting process is underway, the City will send a Notice of Application to residents within 300 feet of each data collection site.
-The notification will detail the proposed permit application and opportunities for public comment.
-Ultimately, a Hearing Examiner will decide on the issuance of each Conditional Use Permit, and a Notice of Decision will be published.
+Each installation requires the approval of a Conditional Use Permit, which will authorize the use of this equipment as an essential public facility.
+Once the permitting process is underway, the City sends a Notice of Application to residents within 300 feet of each data collection site.
+The notification details the proposed permit application and opportunities for public comment.
+Ultimately, a Hearing Examiner decides on the issuance of each Conditional Use Permit, and a Notice of Decision will be published.

 Have questions?
 Check out our frequently asked questions or ask your own here.